Your cart

 To be effective, all Vitamin A derivatives must first go through a conversion process and become retinoic acid.

-Once converted, retinoic acid is responsible for speeding up cellular turnover, reorganizing melanin cells, repairing DNA damage caused by sun exposure and signaling the cells to make new collagen, whilst improving the skin's firmness and elasticity.
+Once converted, retinoic acid is responsible for speeding up cellular turnover, reorganizing melanin cells, repairing DNA damage caused by sun exposure and signaling the cells to make new collagen, whilst also improving the skin's firmness and elasticity.

 Prescription vs Over-The-Counter